 Facebook has found that by restricting our access to followers, it can get us to pay to promote posts and take out ads.
 I don’t begrudge that in the least.
 They are a business, and that’s what businesses do.
 But we, as users of this platform, can’t continue to do the same thing we’ve been doing and expect different results.
 And so we make a shift with Facebook, realigning our spirit level with its in order to find balance.

 Business pages used to get 12 – 20 percent organic growth simply by posting.
 Now, with the new algorithms, it’s five percent at best.
-It’s important to remember we are not only working to keep our viewers happy, but working to keep Facebook happy too!
+It’s important to remember we are not only working to keep our viewers happy, but working to keep Facebook happy too.
+Posting longer stories instead of links to blogs or articles that take people away from Facebook, does just that!

 And so I’ve gone long …